Mexico–Papua New Guinea relations: Trade

-In 2018, trade between Mexico and Papua New Guinea totaled US$48 million.
-Mexico's main exports to Papua New Guinea include: photographic plates for radiographs; lubricating oils and greases.
-Papua New Guinea's main exports to Mexico include: skipjack tuna; yellowfin tuna and crude oil.
+In 2023, trade between Mexico and Papua New Guinea totaled US$2.8 million.
+Mexico's main exports to Papua New Guinea include: tubes and pipes of iron or steel, chemical baed products, petroleum, machinery and mechanical appliances.
+Papua New Guinea's main exports to Mexico include: electronic integrated circuits, data processing machines, hides and skins, plastic articles for the packaging of goods, aluminum, instruments and apparatus for measuring radiation.